 - Don’t walk around dripping in valuables – SLR, smartphone, expensive earrings, gold chains, silver rings.
 It invites thieves.

 - Keep your bag close to you – bag snatchings, usually by motorbike thieves, happen.
-Keep your money very close to you with a money belt.
+Keep your money very close to you by wearing a money belt.

 - Use reputable companies – especially when it comes to water sports.
 And make sure your insurance covers you.